rmrsk/EBGeometry/Docs/Sphinx/source/ImplemBVH.rst

       };

 *  ``PartitionerT`` is the partitioner function when splitting a leaf node into ``K`` new leaves.
-   The function takes an list of primitives which it partitions into ``K`` new list of primitives, i.e. it encapsulates :eq:`Partition`.
+   The function takes a list of primitives which it partitions into ``K`` new lists of primitives, i.e. it encapsulates :eq:`Partition`.
    As an example, we include a partitioner that is provided for integrating BVH and DCEL functionality.

    .. code-block:: c++